digitlimit/alert/README.md

 Please read through our [contributing guidelines](./CONTRIBUTING.md).
 Included are directions for opening issues.

+## Maintainers

+The alert package is currently maintained by [Emeka Mbah](https://github.com/digitlimit).
+If you have any questions please don't hesitate to create an issue on this repo.

 ## Versioning

 Alert will be maintained under the Semantic Versioning guidelines as much as possible.
 Releases will be numbered